pshergie/prator-private/README.md

         with:
           fetch-depth: 2
       - name: Analyze changes
-        id: hello
-        uses: pshergie/auto-review-comment-private@v1
+        uses: pshergie/prator-private@v1
         with:
           token: ${{ secrets.GITHUB_TOKEN }}
-          data-path: .github/auto-review-comment.yml
+          rules-path: path-to-your-rules-file
 ```

+## Add rules for the action script

-In the config you need to specify 2 params:
+For this step you need to create a YAML file with the rules that are going to be utilized by the action script.
+There you need to specify 2 params:

-- `token`: your GitHub token
-- `data-path`: a path to a yaml file with a config that contains `prependMsg` and `checks` props. `prependMsg` is a message that prepends to every message of the bot.
-Keep empty if not needed. **By default** it's `🗯️ [pull-request-auto-reviewer]:` (as per screenshot). `checks` props consists of pairs of `paths` and `message` keys. `paths` dedicated to specify path(s) of changes that would trigger posting of followed `message` as a pull request comment.
+- `prependMsg` is a message that is prepended to every message of GitHub actions bot.
+Leave empty if not needed.
+- `checks` contains a list of `paths` and `message` keys. `paths` is dedicated to specify path(s) of changes that would trigger posting of a followed `message` as a pull request comment.
 In case of multiple `paths` they should be separated by a comma. `message` could be a simple string or markdown.
 All messages will be combined into a single comment.

-An example of such a file:
+## Add the action to your config

+In this step create a workflow that uses the action script. `pull-requests: write` permission is needed for the GitHub actions bot to be able to post a comment in a PR. `contents: read` permission is needed to read the necessary info of your repo. `fetch-depth` is needed for a correct work of a diff fetch in the script.
+It's also important to provide 2 params that are being consumed by the action script:

+- `token`: your GitHub token
+- `rules-path`: a path to the file with rules that you have specified earlier (for instance `.github/auto-review-rules.yml`)